 There's on detail that bugs me, and that's the inclusion of male teens who are immune to the plants.
 Essentially these teens are test tube babies with human DNA and alien DNA.
 The human DNA comes from their mothers, yet there's Seth and other male teens, we learn late in the book.
 With no explanation given to how this is possible, I will head canon all of them as being trans.

-The second book is Hatched (2020).
+The second book is Hatch (2020).
 The audiobook version released today and I will be listening soon.